-- Evidence clearly shows that refined sugar is a primary factor causing not just obesity, but also chronic yet preventable disease
+- Evidence clearly shows that refined sugar is a primary factor causing not just obesity, but also a chronic yet preventable disease.

 What is the proper role of sugar in our society?
 It used to be a condiment; now it’s a diet staple.
 Mounting evidence clearly shows that refined sugar is a primary factor causing not just obesity, but also chronic disease.

 According to Dr. Robert Lustig, Professor of Pediatric Endocrinology at the University of California, San Francisco (USCF), sugar acts as a chronic, dose-dependent liver toxin (poison) when consumed in excess.

 You might recognize Dr. Lustig from one of the most popular YouTube videos on sugar that has over 5 million views.
 You might also have seen him on 60 Minutes, which ran a report on the dangers of sugar in 2012.

 You might also have seen him sparring with Stephen Colbert or Bill Maher.
 Or you might know him from his book, Fat Chance.